isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-onions.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can Bearded Dragons Eat Onions?
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Lizard
 tags: []
 slug: /can-bearded-dragons-eat-onions/
-$12025-05-19T00:00:00+03:00
 ---

 Do you own one of these
 [smart bearded dragon](https://pestpolicy.com/how-smart-are-bearded-dragons/)
 or have you seen one at you field or zoo and even wonder what they actually eat?
 But when it comes to other foods such as onions, you may need to pay a little bit of attention.
-*So, can bearded Dragon Eat Onions? *
+*So, can bearded Dragon Eat Onions?Â *
 **The simple answer is No. Never feed bearded dragon with (cooked or raw).
 Onions are laced with high levels of acids and have high calcium to phosphorous ratio.
-These components cause indigestion problems along the delicate alimentary canal of Bearded Dragon. **
+These components cause indigestion problems along the delicate alimentary canal of Bearded Dragon.Â **
 ## Details: Can Bearded Dragons Eat Onions?
 ### 1. Toxic to their digestive system
 Onions (scientific name